 Smoked salmon or smoked mackerel pate is such a great recipe to get under your belt.
 I make a scrumptious chicken liver pâté but when I fancy a change I make this smoked fish pate with salmon, trout or mackerel.

-I love the fact that most of the ingredients are things I have to hand all the time.
+I love the fact that most of the smoked salmon or smoked mackerel pate ingredients are things I have to hand all the time.
 So I can throw it together without much planning.
 I’m sure I don’t need to tell you the health benefits of oily fish, nor do I need to tell you how delicious salmon, cream cheese and pickles are together on a bagel.
 I took that idea and refined it by adding a little more complexity to the flavour (but very little complexity to the technique) to come up with this recipe.

-Great for packed lunches and all sorts of other occasions
+Smoked salmon or smoked mackerel pate – for packed lunches and other occasions

 Be fancy if you fancy

 If you want to be very fancy, you can make a terrine by doubling (or tripling) the recipe below.
 Line a loaf pan with plastic wrap then place sheets of smoked salmon inside the wrap and spoon the pâté in.
 When the loaf pan is full, cover and pop in the fridge overnight.

 You can also make a gorgeous Thai flavoured version by replacing the lemon with lime juice and zest, switch the mustard/horseradish to chilli and add a thumb of peeled fresh ginger and a handful of coriander (cilantro).
 A dash of Thai fish sauce works well too.

 It will be fine in a jar in the fridge for 5 days.
 Or you can freeze it, be sure to freeze it in a narrow necked container to reduce exposure to air.
 Defrost it overnight in the fridge.

 - If you are dairy-free, use homemade or good quality mayonnaise in place of the cream cheese and crème fraîche